Transforming WSU into a top 25 public research university

 Reaching out to Cougar Nation

 During his first months at WSU, President Schulz has emphasized listening to the Cougar Nation.
-He is meeting regularly with faculty, staff, students, alumni, and other members of the Cougar family as he leads efforts to build upon the University’s recent successes.
+He meets regularly with faculty, staff, students, alumni, and other members of the Cougar family throughout the state and beyond as he leads efforts to build upon the University’s recent successes.

 The president is one of the most active college presidents nationally to communicate via Twitter, using the social media tool to connect with the WSU family and share his pride in the university.
 You’re invited follow him:

-A nationally respected university leader, President Schulz became the 11th president of WSU and a tenured professor in the Gene and Linda Voiland School of Chemical Engineering and Bioengineering on June 13, 2016.
-He previously served seven years as president of Kansas State University, where he guided KSU to a number of significant achievements in research, enrollment, and fundraising:
+A nationally respected leader in higher education, President Schulz became the 11th president of WSU and a tenured professor in the Gene and Linda Voiland School of Chemical Engineering and Bioengineering on June 13, 2016.
+He previously served seven years as president of Kansas State University, where he guided KSU to significant achievements in research, enrollment, and fundraising.

 President Schulz also chairs the NCAA board of governors, the NCAA’s highest-ranking committee.
 His term runs until January 2017.
 The board is charged with ensuring that each division of the NCAA operates consistently within the basic purposes, fundamental policies, and general principles of the association.